ioccc-src/winner/bugs.md

 As of 10 April 2023 the definition changed for a second time (the first time was 07 April 2023).
-If something is noted by the author as a known bug or limitation it need not be fixed unless it impacts the usability of the program or removes instructional value.
+If something is noted by the author as a known bug or limitation it need not be fixed **unless it impacts the usability** of the program or **it removes instructional value**.
 An example where a crash undocumented needn't be fixed is [1984/laman](1984/laman/laman.c).
 On the other hand the fixes made by [Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) in [1990/theorem](1990/theorem/theorem.c) were useful.